Factbox - Apple's history and milestones

 August 9, 2011 - Apple briefly edges past Exxon Mobil Corp to become the most valuable U.S. company.

+August 24, 2011 - Jobs steps down as CEO and is replaced by Tim Cook, Apple's chief operating officer.

+October 5, 2011 - Jobs dies at age of 56 after battle with pancreatic cancer.

-(Compiled by Paritosh Bansal, Liana B. Baker, Ilaina Jonas and Franklin Paul; Editing by Gary Hill)
+(Compiled by Paritosh Bansal, Liana B. Baker, Ilaina Jonas, Matt Daily and Franklin Paul; Editing by Richard Chang)